aviaryan/learn-for-free/marketing.md

 # Marketing

 This files contains resources for marketing.
+The [Digital Marketing](#digital-marketing) section contains courses that are too general to be included in specific sections like Email Marketing or Facebook Ads.

 * [Content Marketing](#content-marketing)
 * [Copywriting](#copywriting)